 |Albert Einstein.
 [A]|

 But Einstein wasn't simply a socialist, without any other adjectives.
-He was a Marxist.
+In my reading, he was a Marxist.

 The first issue of the Monthly Review magazine, published in May 1949, included Einstein's "Why Socialism?" essay.